ramit21/gen-ai/AWS Bedrock/3. Chatbot_with_Langchain_and_streamlit/README.md

 ## Installations
 Install AWS CLI, Python, Langchain and Steamlit on your system.

+Configure AWS profile on your system that has access to the Bedrock FM.

 Open Anaconda, and (must) launch visual studio from there, then go to terminal and start with the installations.

 ```